optimisticside/catalyst/README.md

 ## Cooldowns
 Commands also have cooldowns.
 These are used to prevent spam of them.
 Each command can have a different cooldown manually set by the developer, or it can follow a default cooldown (by default, 2 seconds) which can also be set by the developer.
 If I tried to run the `meme` command (which gets a meme from Reddit, and diplays it in the chat) twice very fast, I'd get a warning telling me to slow down.

+## Installation
+One major plus about Catalyst is that it's fully open-source.
+This means that anyone can take it and use it for themselves.
+The installation process is fairly simple, and should work provided you have [Node.js](https://nodejs.org) installed already.

+You'll first want to download the repository.
+This can be done through the site or through `git install <repo-url>`.
+Next you have to install the packages, which can be done by running `npm install`.

+You'll also want to set up your `.env` file.
+This stores private information about your bot such as its token, along with other configuration things such as colors.
+You can use the `template.env` file as a template, and clone it and rename the clone to `.env`.
+Then proceed to fill out the entries accordingly (instructions provided in template).

+Now you're ready to actually run the bot.
+You can do this by doing `node src/server.js`, which will start executing the `server.js` file in the `src` directory.
+That's all there is to running Catalyst!

 # Development
 Development is very easy on Catalyst, thanks to it's modularity.